-Laptops come in various types and budget segments, designed for different types of users.
-While there is no clear answer to which laptop is best for your needs, here are some things you should consider before splurging on a device.
+Laptops (手提電腦) come in various types and budget segments, designed for different types of users.
+While there is no clear answer to the best laptop that suit your needs, here are some things you should consider before splurging on a device.

 Right Size and Build Quality